2018ik/2018ik.github.io/_wiki/heart.markdown

 The heart consists of the soul and the conscience.
 Many times "soul" and "heart" are used interchangeably in the Bible, but there is nonetheless a definite aspect of the conscience in the heart.
 As a result, light comes from the heart.

+Just like how we need a healthy physical heart for our physical living, we likewise need a healthy heart for our psychological and spiritual living.

 ![diagram of heart](../img/WL64-03-20EconomyGod06_4_chart.png)

 ## Biblical Basis